Best Tile Leveling System — Clips vs Wedges vs Spin Caps Compared

 Probably should have opened with this section, honestly, because if you’re a working professional the spin cap conversation is the most important one on this page.

 The Spin Doctor system changed how a lot of tile crews operate.
-You press the threaded base into the thinset at the tile joint, set your tile on top, and spin the cap down until it contacts the tile surface with even pressure.
+You press the threaded base into the thinset at the tile joint, set your tile on top, and spin the cap down until it contacts the surface with even pressure.
 No pliers.
 No wedge angles to manage.
-If you’re running a drill with the Spin Doctor bit attachment — it’s a specific hex bit, runs about $12 — you can cap and set tiles faster than any other method I’ve used.
+If you’re running a drill with the Spin Doctor hex bit attachment — specific bit, runs about $12 — you can cap and set tiles faster than any other method I’ve used.
+Crews that switch rarely go back.

-MLT (Montolit Leveling Technology) makes a competing spin system that’s popular in Europe and gaining ground in the U.S. The MLT caps have a slightly wider contact point, which I prefer on softer porcelain where point pressure can occasionally leave a mark in the glaze if the cap is overtightened.
-It’s a minor thing but worth noting for high-gloss or polished surfaces.
+MLT — Montolit Leveling Technology — makes a competing spin system that’s huge in Europe and gaining real ground in the U.S. The MLT caps have a slightly wider contact point, which I prefer on softer porcelain where point pressure can occasionally mark the glaze if someone overtightens.
+Minor thing, but worth knowing on high-gloss or polished surfaces.

-The per-tile cost is higher.
-Spin Doctor bases run around $0.25–$0.35 each depending on where you buy them, and you’ll use one or two per tile depending on size.
+The per-tile cost is higher — no getting around it.
+Spin Doctor bases run $0.25–$0.35 each depending on supplier, and you’ll use one or two per tile depending on format.
 On a 500 square foot commercial job, that’s a real budget line.
 My usual calculation: if labor savings from faster installation offset the material premium, spin caps win.
-On a job with a tight material budget and flexible time, clips win.
+Tight material budget, flexible schedule?
+Clips win.

 - Best brands — Spin Doctor, MLT